Will FCA’s electrified Ram pickup be a plug-in hybrid or fully electric?

 Fiat 500 - Euro version, fully electric

 FCA communications wouldn’t go on record to confirm the intent of the statement, but agreed the term “electrification” has a wide range of meanings to the company.
 As a follow-up to the call, it issued the following: “FCA has a long-term strategy for electrification that includes Ram and we have the talent to put it into motion.
-As for the comments made on today's earning call, we have nothing to add.”
+As for the comments made on today's earnings call, we have nothing to add.”

 Connecting the dots—to a plug-in hybrid pickup?